mkhanhvo/Turnover-Rate-Analysis-Across-Periods-HR-Domain-SQL/README.md

 Overall, turnover ranged from 3.6% to 10.3% between 2006 and 2018, **peaking in 2015 (10.34%)** during the company’s rapid expansion phase, when headcount grew significantly from 13 to 229 employees.
 Turnover **gradually increased** alongside workforce growth from **2010 to 2015,** suggesting that attrition was linked to scaling pressure rather than structural retention issues.
 Following 2016, turnover **declined notably to 3.64% in 2017,** indicating improved stability as organizational growth slowed. **No abnormal spikes or retention crisis were observed **and hiring consistently offset attrition during peak years

 ## Task 2: Analyze overall turnover rate by position
+After reviewing the overall turnover trend over time, analyzing turnover by position helps identify which roles contribute most to employee exits.
+While the time trend shows how turnover changes across years, position-level analysis explains where the turnover is happening within the organization.
+This step provides a clearer view of which functional areas may require deeper investigation or targeted retention strategies

 ### Code:
 ```sql